MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/configci/Set-CIPolicyIdInfo.md

 PS C:\> Set-CIPolicyIdInfo -FilePath ".\Supplemental_Policy.xml" -BasePolicyToSupplementPath ".\Base_Policy.xml"
 ```

-This command will extract the PolicyID field from Base_Policy.xml file and modify the BasePolicyID field in the Supplemental_Policy.xml file.
+This command will extract the PolicyID field from the Base_Policy.xml file and modify the BasePolicyID field in the Supplemental_Policy.xml file.

 ## PARAMETERS